U.S. | Houston, Texas HQ

 A Psychologist’s Training and Licensing

 Psychologists do not attend medical school.
 They receive training in diagnosing mental disorders, psychological testing and providing psychotherapy.
 Except in a few states in limited circumstances, psychologists do not prescribe medicine.
 They do not receive training to interpret brain imaging or labs.
 Some psychologists receive extra training to become Forensic Psychologists which deals with the interface between psychology and the law.
 Neuropsychologists receive extra training in performing detailed neurocognitive testing.
+Licensed Psychologists may be addressed as “Dr.” if they hold a PhD or PsyD.
+A PsyD reflects a doctorate of Psychology which reflects training with greater emphasis on clinical treatment.
+Either can become a licensed Psychologist if they meet the balance of requirements for such.

 * PhD stands for “Doctor of Philosophy.”
 In fact, a PhD is granted in many disciplines, though some are in Philosophy.
 Psychologists can attain a PhD but may or may not be licensed as Psychologists.
 An “MD” is a Doctor of Medicine.
 Philosophers might choose to not attain a Medical License, though some MDs are philosophers.
 A third degree, PsyD, Doctor of Psychology, also reflects academic achievement found among licensed psychologists, although the emphasis of training may differ from that of a PhD psychologist.